Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

       pit# /root/bin/csi-setup-lan0.sh $site_ip $site_gw $site_dns $site_nics
       ```

-   1. (recommended) print `lan0`, and if it has an IP address then exit console and log in again using SSH.
-The SSH connection will provide larger window sizes and better buffer-handling (screen wrapping).
-Finally also attempt to auto-set the hostname based on the local/on-prem DNS (this script will always append `-pit` to the end of the hostname as a means to mitigate confusing the session with an actual, deployed NCN).
+   1. Check if `lan0` has an IP address and attempt to auto-set the hostname based on DNS (this script appends `-pit` to the end of the hostname as a means to mitigate confusing the PIT node with an actual, deployed NCN).
+Then exit the typescript, exit the console session, and log in again using SSH.

       ```bash
       pit# ip a show lan0
-      pit# /root/bin/csi-set-hostname.sh # this will attempt to set the hostname based on the site's own DNS records. pit# exit
+      pit# /root/bin/csi-set-hostname.sh # this will attempt to set the hostname based on the site's own DNS records. pit# exit # exit the typescript started earlier pit# exit # log out of the pit node
+      # Close the console session by entering &. or ~.
+      # Then ssh back into the PIT node
       external# ssh root@${SYSTEM_NAME}-ncn-m001
       ```

-   1. (recommended) After reconnecting, resume the typescript (the `-a` appends to an existing script).
+   1. After reconnecting, resume the typescript (the `-a` appends to an existing script).

        ```bash
       pit# cd ~